Family Engagement Policy and School-Home Compact

-- Use multiple methods of communication to families such as eNotify (email and phone calls), News You Choose e-mails, Twitter, Facebook, Instagram, Tuesday folder flyers and Woodlawn's website.
+- Use multiple methods of communication to families such as eNotify (email and phone calls), News You Choose e-mails, Twitter, Facebook, Instagram, Remind, Wednesday folder flyers, Schoology and Woodlawn's website.

 - Provide opportunities throughout the year for families to better understand the school’s goals for students and find ways to improve student learning by relaying information about performance on assignments and specific information in the form of a narrative.

-- Maintain resources for caregivers to review student assignments and ongoing communication about student work, such as ParentVue, Tuesday folders, e-mails, communication applications and phone calls.
+- Maintain resources for caregivers to review student assignments and ongoing communication about student work, such as ParentVue, Wednesday folders, e-mails, Remind, Schoology and phone calls.

-- Provide ongoing feedback on student progress through quarterly progress reports that show specific areas of proficiency and areas for continued growth.
+- Provide ongoing feedback on student progress through interim reports and quarterly progress reports that show specific areas of proficiency and areas for continued growth.

 - Hold parent-teacher conferences for all students at least annually in the fall and more often, as needed.